In the interests of supporting Academic Continuity during the COVID-19 pandemic, the Academic Cou

 University Senate and most committee meetings are open to the public, though voting and decision making is restricted to regular elected or appointed members.
 Meeting information is published in the UO Senate website calendar, including dates, times, locations (currently remote), and agendas where available.

-For more information on the charge and responsibilities for each committee, please visit our committee list and individual committee pages: LINK.
+For more information on the charge and responsibilities for each committee, please visit our committee list and individual committee pages: UO Senate Committees.

 Looking for more information on who currently represents your interests on the UO Senate?
 Click on "Find Your Senator."